bryanstevens314/Position-Tracker/README.md

 #### Option B: Manual Deployment from your Local Machine

 Some developers may prefer to control deployment rather than rely on automation.
-Your local copy of the application can be pushed up to Heroku at will, using Boilermaker's handy deployment script:
+Your local copy of the application can be pushed up to Heroku at will, using Node-React-Starter's handy deployment script:

 1. Make sure that all your work is fully committed and pushed to your master branch on Github.
 2. If you currently have an existing branch called "deploy", delete it now (`git branch -d deploy`).
 We're going to use a dummy branch with the name "deploy" (see below), so if you have one lying around, the script below will error